|home||[ writing ]||bicycle repair||travel|

 In Europe, you practically never see a soldier, the army, or armed police.
 If you see a policeman, he will be happy to help you.
 There are no limitations on what you can take pictures of or where you can go, as long as you don't climb fences or open doors.
 That is not so in many foreign countries.

 In developing countries, the military, and police if this distinction is made, tends to be an important force in the government.
-Even advanced democracies like Thailand aren't safe from their own military.
+Even advanced countries like Thailand aren't safe from their own military; it used to be a democracy but is now controlled by a military junta.
 They have a lot of power, which can translate to restrictions and hassles for tourists, and occasionally unexpected fees that are difficult to distinguish from bribes.
 A very large chunk of downtown Hanoi is off-limits and reserved for the army; in Marrakech you can't take pictures of the king's palace except the front gate and if you try a soldier will make you delete the picture; in Srinagar in Kashmir all major intersections and numerous road checkpoints are guarded by soldiers with machine guns and you can't walk without a guide, in Egypt the young men of the tourist police with their huge bayoneted rifles watch every step, in St. Petersburg hefty uniformed women guard the subway stations to prevent tourists from taking pictures, and in many countries you can't take pictures of "strategic installations" such as train stations, bridges, the army, or government buildings.

 Chances are you won't notice this very much, but it's a good idea to pay attention to the warnings you find in your guidebook.
 The good thing is that these countries often depend on the money tourist bring into the country, and will try to make things as smooth and safe as possible.
 You are probably much safer in Hanoi at night than in Los Angeles, as long as you don't break the rules.
 Serious offenses can range from jaywalking to possession of illegal drugs - the latter can land you in a filthy overcrowded prison for years with no chance of help from your own embassy!